 The BMV has provided a number of resources to assist military families in meeting the requirements of renewing driver licenses and registrations, as well as completing other transactions, while living away from the state.

 A veteran may choose to have a “veteran indicator” placed on his/her driver’s license or identification card.
-To obtain the indicator, the applicant must be a veteran of the Armed Forces of the United States and present documentation from the Department of Defense showing proof of discharge.
-If the indicator is added to a newly issued or a renewed driver’s license or identification card, there is no charge.
-If the indicator is added to an unexpired driver’s license or identification card, there will be a $10 charge to produce the new card.
+To obtain the indicator, the applicant must present proof of discharge or separation, other than a dishonorable discharge, from the armed forces of the United States.
+If the indicator is added to a new issuance or a renewal transaction of a driver’s license or identification card, there is no charge.
+If the indicator is added to an unexpired driver’s license or identification card outside of a renewal transaction, there will be a $10 charge to produce the new card.

-Customers may renew or replace his or her driver's license online if their name and residential address has remained the same since the last time you received a license.
+Customers may renew or replace his or her driver's license online if their name and residential address has remained the same since the last time he or she received a license.
 You may renew online if your previous renewal transaction was completed in a license branch.
-To renew or replace a license online, the customer will need to provide the name on his or her license, date of birth, legal address, and Social Security number.
+To renew or replace a license online, the customer will need to provide the driver’s license number, legal ZIP code, and last four of the Social Security number.

-If you are temporarily living outside Indiana because you are serving in the military and your Indiana license has been lost or stolen while you are out of the state, you may attempt to renew or replace your license online or you may request a 30-day interim credential that will allow you to return to Indiana and obtain a replacement license.
-You may request a 30-day interim credential by submitting a completed Request for Interim/Extension License or Military Extension Letter.
+If you are temporarily living outside Indiana and your Indiana license has been lost or stolen while you are out of the state, you may attempt to either renew or replace your license online or request a 30-day interim credential that will allow you to return to Indiana and obtain a replacement license.
+You may request a 30-day interim credential by submitting a completed Request for Interim/Extension License - State Form 54580.

 Indiana recognizes approved motorcycle safety courses completed in other states and all five branches of the military and allows applicants to obtain a motorcycle endorsement after showing proof of completing an approved safety course.